What Does it Take to Be a Continuous Mining Machine Operator?

 - Word processing software

-Learn what Continuous Mining Machine Operator education requirements there are.
+What kind of Continuous Mining Machine Operator requirements are there?

 What work experience do I need to become a Continuous Mining Machine Operator?